 Then a really, super-hot pan – if you’re cooking at home a griddle pan or a non-stick pan, a griddle pan might be slightly better.
 Get it super-hot, as hot as your stove can make it – maybe open a window to get rid of the smoke (unless you’re lucky and have a nice sunny day in which case you can do it on the barbecue) and then get a nice char to the steak.
-That’s the key to getting a lovely flavour to it.
-A super-hot pan, so you’ve got, not burnt but, a very dark colour to the outside of the steak.
+That’s the key to getting a lovely flavor to it.
+A super-hot pan, so you’ve got, not burnt but, a very dark color to the outside of the steak.

 I’ll let you into our secret of what we do with steaks here.
 We’ve got a char-broiler downstairs, which is the American version of how we cook steaks.
 It’s gas-powered and you can get a nice char on the steaks.
 Once we’re about to serve the steak we put some of what we call ‘love’ on it.
-That’s rendered down beef fat from our butchered steaks – literally more of the beef flavour going straight back on to the steak.
+That’s rendered down beef fat from our butchered steaks – literally more of the beef flavor going straight back on to the steak.
 Helping to give a moistness to it as well.
-A unique flavour.
+A unique flavor.

 What’s been your biggest challenge at Smith & Wollensky?